-A dedicated bank account for your mystery shopping business might sound like overkill when you’re just getting started.
+A dedicated business bank account for mystery shopping might sound like overkill when you’re just starting out.
 It isn’t.
-Separating business money from personal money is one of the simplest habits you can build — and it pays off every single tax season.
-This guide explains why it matters, what to look for in an account, and how to set up a payment system that works with how mystery shopping companies actually pay.
+Keeping business money separate from personal money is one of the simplest habits you can build.
+And it pays off every tax season.
+This guide covers why it matters, what to look for, and how to set up your payment system.

 Mystery shopping income is self-employment income.
-That means it flows through Schedule C and gets hit with both income tax and self-employment tax.
-To claim your deductions and calculate that tax correctly, you need clean records of every dollar that came in and went out.
+That means it flows through IRS Schedule C and gets hit with both income tax and self-employment tax.
+To claim your deductions and calculate that tax, you need clean records.
+Every dollar in.
+Every dollar out.

 A dedicated account solves this automatically.
 Every deposit is income.
 Every withdrawal is a business expense.
 Your bank statement becomes a built-in backup record that matches your expense log.
 If the IRS ever asks questions, you have a clear paper trail.
 And at year end, totaling your income and expenses takes minutes instead of hours.

-Here’s something most articles don’t tell you: you don’t have to open a traditional business checking account.
-A free personal checking account that you use exclusively for mystery shopping income and expenses works just as well for most shoppers.
-The key is exclusivity — that account is for mystery shopping only, nothing else.
+Here’s something most articles don’t tell you: you don’t have to open a traditional business bank account.
+A free personal checking account works just as well for most shoppers.
+The catch: you use it only for mystery shopping income and expenses.
+The exclusivity rule is what matters.

-That said, actual business accounts often come with useful features — integrations with accounting tools, expense categories, and reserve sub-accounts.
+That said, a real business bank account often comes with useful features.
+You get integrations with accounting tools, expense categories, and reserve sub-accounts.
 Many are free.
-If you’re treating mystery shopping seriously as a side income, a business account is worth the five minutes it takes to open one.
+If you treat mystery shopping as a real side income, a business bank account is worth the five minutes to open one.

 Mystery shoppers have specific needs that differ from most small businesses.
-You’re not processing payroll, you don’t have inventory, and you probably aren’t running large volumes of cash.
-Here’s what actually matters.
+You aren’t processing payroll.
+You don’t carry inventory.
+You probably don’t handle large amounts of cash.
+Here’s what really matters in a business bank account.

 - No monthly fee.
 There’s no reason to pay $10–15 a month for a checking account when free options exist.
 Every fee comes directly out of your shop earnings.